Rhetos/Jobs/Readme.md

 Review the Hangfire documentation:
 For console apps and Windows services, make sure to [Dispose BackgroundJobServer](https://docs.hangfire.io/en/latest/background-processing/processing-background-jobs.html) before exiting the application.
 For web applications, reduce the issue with [Making ASP.NET application always running](https://docs.hangfire.io/en/latest/deployment-to-production/making-aspnet-app-always-running.html).

+## How to contribute

+Contributions are very welcome.
+The easiest way is to fork this repo, and then make a pull request from your fork.
+The first time you make a pull request, you may be asked to sign a Contributor Agreement.
+For more info see [How to Contribute](https://github.com/Rhetos/Rhetos/wiki/How-to-Contribute) on Rhetos wiki.

+### Building and testing the source code

+* Note: This package is already available at the [NuGet.org](https://www.nuget.org/) online gallery.
+  You don't need to build it from source in order to use it in your application.
+* To build the package from source, run `Clean.bat`, `Build.bat` and `Test.bat`.
+* For the test script to work, you need to create an empty database and a settings file `test\TestApp\ConnectionString.local.json` with the database connection string (configuration key "ConnectionStrings:RhetosConnectionString").
+* The build output is a NuGet package in the "Install" subfolder.